 Over time, I metamorphosed into a life that did not belong to me.

 Buried between the pages, I find a letter written in my own hand at the age of ten, imploring my mother to return from England.
-Upon my great aunt Stella’s death, my mother returned home, leaving me at the age of ten to care for my father.
+Upon my great aunt Stella’s death, my mother returned home, leaving me at ten to care for my father.

 In a child’s handwriting, the letters cascade into a steeper slant with each desperate line.
 In places, the paper puckers.
 Our dog was dying before my eyes.
 Why couldn’t my father see the dog was dying, I wrote?
 How long did the letter take to arrive in my mother’s hands?
 Was the dog still alive when she read my pleas?
 Memory fails me on that score, but I remember hiding in my bedroom closet.
 Wedged between a dented wagon and Barbie’s pumpkin orange mobile camper, writing.
 I hid from my father for fear that he would see my letter as a betrayal.
 Even at the tender age of ten, I feared the consequences of speaking uncomfortable truths, burying my voice in the silence.